 Internal audit will notify immediately the director of finance about any matter that might involve irregularities concerning cash, equipment, or other property or any other suspected financial irregularity.

-The Head of Internal Audit (HIA) reports to both the chief executive as the Principal Accounting Officer for NICE and the audit and risk assurance committee.
-Decisions on the appointment, or removal, of the HIA are reserved to the Accounting Officer, who will be advised by the chair of the audit and risk assurance committee.
+NICE’s internal audit service is outsourced to the Government Internal Audit Agency (GIAA) who nominates a senior internal auditor to report to both the chief executive as the Principal Accounting Officer for NICE and the audit and risk assurance committee.
 Internal audit attend the audit and risk assurance committee and have a right of access to all board members, the chairman and chief executive.
 Internal audit may also attend meetings of the other committees and the board as appropriate.
+The audit and risk assurance committee shall approve any change in the internal audit provider and the appointment or dismissal of the head of internal audit within the authority delegated to NICE.

 External audit